molpopgen/BigDataFormats/README.md

 cc -o gzexample gzexample.cc -O2 -Wall -W -lz
 ```

+##What about boost?

+The [boost](http://www.boost.org) libraries have advanced stream classes that let you read/write gzip and bzip data.
+These are super-awesome, in that they allow direct reading and writing to compressed files for any objects that have input and output operators defined for them.
+However, the input streams are not seekable, which is a major drawback for us.
+If you attempt to seek to a point in a gzip stream using boost, the stream goes into a bad/fail state.
+I do not know why this is the case (zlib supports seeking, and is the base for the boost impementation), but it is what it is, so we move on.
+Sad.

 Binary
 ======
 Rather than write data in plain text, we may prefer to write it in the native "binary" format that the computer natively understands.